Glycerol: Synthetic glycerol

 Although more expensive than production from plant or animal triglycerides, glycerol can be synthesized by various routes.
 During World War II, synthetic glycerol processes became a national defense priority because it is a precursor to nitroglycerin.
 Epichlorohydrin is the most important precursor.
 Chlorination of propylene gives allyl chloride, which is oxidized with hypochlorite to dichlorohydrin, which reacts with a strong base to give epichlorohydrin.
 Epichlorohydrin can be hydrolyzed to glycerol.
 Chlorine-free processes from propylene include the synthesis of glycerol from acrolein and propylene oxide.

 Applications

 Food industry

 In food and beverages, glycerol serves as a humectant, solvent, and sweetener, and may help preserve foods.
 It is also used as filler in commercially prepared low-fat foods (e.g., cookies), and as a thickening agent in liqueurs.
 Glycerol and water are used to preserve certain types of plant leaves.

-It is recommended as an additive when polyol sweeteners such as erythritol and xylitol are used, as its heating effect in the mouth will counteract these sweeteners' cooling effect.
+It is recommended as an additive when polyol sweeteners such as erythritol and xylitol are used, as its perceived heating effect in the mouth will counteract these sweeteners' perceived cooling effect.